Ophthalmologist + Refractive Surgeon

 We’re not your typical Austin LASIK.
 Total transparency is our mission, from our glass-walled surgery suite to the straightforward pricing listed right on our website.
 We ONLY do custom all-laser vision correction surgery with the latest and greatest tech.
 This means that Dr. Lancaster can tailor the procedure specifically to your unique eyes, giving you the best possible results.

-We believe that everyone should have access to the best technology at a fair price and in an inspiring environment.
-Whether you are interested in LASIK, PRK, ICL, RLE, or Cataract surgery, you can know how much your Austin LASIK surgery will cost before your consultation.
-No surprises.
-And check out our LASIK Cost Calculator to see how much LASIK can save you vs contacts and glasses.
-We also offer guaranteed in-house financing.
+Our surgeons have performed well over 100,000 LASIK surgeries.
+They have it down to science.
+We believe that everyone should have access to the best surgeons & technology at a fair price & in a comfortable environment.
+Whether you are interested in LASIK, PRK, EVO ICL, RLE, or Cataract removal, you can know you are getting the best possible value because our pricing is transparent with no hidden fees.
+Check out our Cost Calculator to see how much LASIK can save you vs contacts & glasses.
+We also offer guaranteed financing!

 We believe that we give our patients the best experience at the best price , but if you happen to find a better price somewhere else, you can still have the SharpeVision experience with our Price Match Guarantee.
 Just bring in your exam paperwork with the quoted price, and we’ll match it.
 It’s that simple.
 So when you’re ready, we’ve made it easy for you to book your free consultation online, but we’d also love an old fashioned phone call.
 We’ll see you soon.